 Alarm Explanation or possible cause Solution Reference All cargo space sensors missing, container performance reduced One or more of the refrigeration system components are malfunctioning, and the shipment is at risk.
 The container is in limp home mode and will continue to control the cargo space temperature but at limited performance.
 Stop the current shipment and replace the container.
 If required, move the cargo to a temperature controlled area.
-Container charging failure.
-There is a problem in the charging of the battery modules.
+Communication lost to all cargo space sensors, container performance reduced One or more of the refrigeration system components are malfunctioning, and the shipment is at risk.
+The container is in limp home mode and will continue to control the cargo space temperature but at limited performance.
+Stop the current shipment and replace the container.
+If required, move the cargo to a temperature controlled area. ۲ Container charging failure There is a problem in the charging of the battery modules.
+Charging is not possible.
 The refrigeration system is still working.
 Assess if the battery charge level is enough to continue the shipment.
 If not, replace the container.
+Container climate control failure, container operates in limp home mode and cargo may be compromised One or more of the refrigeration system components are malfunctioning, and the shipment is at risk.
+Contact customer support.
+Refer to 1.4 Contact .